walmartlabs/thorax-seed/README.md

     npm install -g grunt-cli

+It is suggested you make a symbolic link to make running grunt seamless.
 Once you've got that installed you can run any of the following commands:

 - `grunt generate:module:moduleName`